marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ble.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BLE, bitwise comparison

 .. _ble:

-.. index:: BLE

-.. index:: bitwise comparison

 BLE --- Bitwise less than or equal to
 *************************************